 When 30 women over 45 years old applied aloe vera gel to skin over a three-month period, collagen levels increased.
 (5)

+Aloe vera is a common ingredient in many skin care products, as well as preparations designed to provide relief for sun exposure.
 Some believe the respectable levels of vitamin B, C, and E found in aloe vera gel are helpful for improving skin health, and when taken internally, it may provide moisturizing activity that works its magic from the inside out.
 (8)

+Aloe vera can also help improve oral health.
 Ulcers in the mouth, usually called canker sores, are a common health problem many people experience during stressful times in their lives.